P0TAT037/Cheatsheets/.NET/ASP.NET/WebApi/README.md

 ```csharp
 app.Run();
 ```

 this method prompts the host to start, which starts the services configured for our program. it takes responsibility of instantiating the needed classes and providing the parameters needed in their constructor.

 Actually one of the ways (and the most popular one) of getting an instance of a service we registered in the services container, is by adding it as a parameter in the class constructor, and when the host tries to instantiate that class it will provide it with an instance of the service from the container.
 This is called dependency injection.

 ## Traditional Configuration of the WebApplication

-When creating a new asp.net api project with the default settings you'll get a ready to run code that implements a traditionally configured web application.
+When creating a new asp.net web api project with the default settings you'll get a project template that has one endpoint that serves pseudo wether forecast data.

 you'll find that `Program.cs` has two parts